angular/angular/src/material/list/list.md

 ```

 ### Accessibility
-The type of list used in any given situation depends on how the end-user will be interacting with
+The type of list used in any given situation depends on how the end-user will be interacting with it.
-the it.

 #### Navigation
 When the list-items navigate somewhere, `<mat-nav-list>` should be used with `<a mat-list-item>`